AdobeDocs/stock-api-docs/src/pages/getting-started/index.md

 ## Approval process

 If you are not a Stock for Enterprise customer, the easiest approval method is to join the [Adobe Affiliate](#adobe-affiliates) program.
+If you are not a Stock for Enterprise customer or an Adobe Affiliate, you must apply for access and fill out the survey.

+Please understand that approvals will first be given to Adobe Stock customers with active (non-trial) plans. **Approvals will NOT be given to Contributor use cases because there is no API for Stock Contributors.
+There is no API to get sales data, see top sellers, see creation dates or upload new Stock content.** Those actions must be performed in the [Stock Contributors portal](https://contributor.stock.adobe.com/).

 1. All users: Apply [here to the Adobe Prerelease program for the Stock API](https://www.adobeprerelease.com/beta/79B872A3-CA32-4674-F795-AFABA6AE25DC).